-Sleep apnea and your weight are often interconnected, leading to a vicious cycle of sleep deprivation and weight gain or the inability to lose excess weight.
+Sleep apnea and your weight are often interconnected, leading to a vicious cycle of sleep apnea and weight gain causing sleep deprivation and the inability to lose excess weight.

 In this blog, the board-certified sleep specialists at eos sleep explain how sleep apnea is related to weight gain and what you can do to help both.